After a quarter century in power, Russian President Putin isn't going anywhere

 That was much to the delight of Kristina and her husband Sergei — Putin supporters who declined to give their last names to an American journalist due to their work in the government security services.

-"Russia should have a Tsar.
-Call it what you want: a monarch, president, the secretary of the communist party, but we need someone who can manage the country," said Sergei, who credits Putin with saving Russia from economic and political chaos following the end of the USSR.
+"Russia should have a czar.
+Call it what you want: a monarch, president, the secretary of the Communist Party, but we need someone who can manage the country," said Sergei, who credits Putin with saving Russia from economic and political chaos following the end of the USSR.

 "And the longer he stays, the better," added Kristina.